cdapio/cdap/cdap-docs/developer-guide/source/overview/anatomy.rst

 Anatomy of a Big Data Application
 ============================================

-As an application developer building a Big Data application, you are primarily concerned with four areas:
+As an application developer building a Big Data application, you are primarily concerned with five areas:

 - **Data Collection:** A method of getting data into the system so that it can be processed.
   We distinguish these types of data collecting: